ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/data_export.md

 ## Cohort data

-The simulation provides a lot of different cohort-level attributes that fall into the following main groupings:
+The simulation provides a set of cohort-level attributes that fall into the following main groupings:

 * The core cohort details - how many individuals of which PFT are in a cell at this timestep.